AidanMcMoneagle/YelpCamp/README.md

 ## Features
 - User authenitcation using passport.js
-- Interactive dot map of camprgound locations and geocoding of location description using MAPBOX API.
+- Interactive dot map of campground locations and geocoding of location description using MAPBOX API.
 - Image Upload to Cloudinary.